vortexntnu/software-learning-period/README.md

 For this task you will need visual studio code on you linux computer.
 Download link can be found here: https://code.visualstudio.com/download

-You can either look around in the training repo or head over to ROS-tutorials: http://wiki.ros.org/ROS/Tutorials if you need inspiration on how to write a publisher in either C++ or Python.
+You can either look around in the training repo or head over to ROS-tutorials http://wiki.ros.org/ROS/Tutorials if you need inspiration on how to write a publisher in either C++ or Python.
 In order to validate that your package works you can try to listen to the node you made.
 A nice tip is to use the code for a publisher in the ros wiki, and use that to see if you can get the node to run.

-Task 2 will mainly walk you through the "janitor work" that needs to be done in order for your node to be able to  run in your newly made catkin package.
+Task 2 will mainly walk you through the version control tool git and the "janitor work" that needs to be done in order for your node to be able to run in your newly made catkin package.

 ### Task 2 prelimenaries for git